 An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there are places available.
-Applications should be made to the school by contacting the school office on 0121 464 8140 and all families approaching the school will be given an application form.
-Where there are places available but more applications than places, the published oversubscription criteria, as set out for the normal round of admissions, will be applied.
+Further information regarding instructions on how to apply for a place in the school at any other time other than the normal intake is available on the school's website.